Hubbsy/toy-problems/README.md

 11. Zero Matrix
 Write an algorithm such that if an element in an MxN matrix is zero, the entire row and column will be zero

+12. Palindrome Permutation
+Given a string, write a function to check if the string is a Permutation of a palindrome.